mia-platform/documentation/docs/release_notes/platform_7-4-x_releasenotes.md

 #### Use Real-Time Updater without Kafka Authentication

 Set the `saslPassword` and `saslUsername` of your Real-Time Updater to empty if you don't want to use a kafka authentication for the service.

-### Marketplace

-#### HTTP Proxy Manager

-The HTTP Proxy Manager, a microservice which acts as a proxy between client and external services, is now available on the Marketplace.
-Check out its [documentation](../runtime_suite/http-proxy-manager/overview) to know more.

 ### BaaS deprecation